georgi/blog/posts/2008/9/emacs-completions.md

 ---
 category: Emacs
-tags: emacs, completion
 date: 2008-09-04
 languages: lisp

-Emacs Completions with Hippie-Expand and Snippets
+tags: emacs, completionEmacs Completions with Hippie-Expand and Snippets
 =================================================

 One of the most important features of a text editor is the completing